-John Bradshaw was a world renowned educator, counselor, motivational speaker and author.
-He was one of the leading figures in the fields of addiction, recovery, family systems and the concept of toxic shame.
+John Bradshaw was a world-renowned educator, counselor, motivational speaker, and author.
+He was one of the leading figures in the fields of addiction, recovery, and family systems, and around the concept of toxic shame.
 John was chosen by his peers as one of the 100 most influential writers on emotional health in the 20th century.
-His best-selling books and sold-out lectures and seminars changed the lives of millions of people around the globe.
-Over the years, John wrote several New York Times bestselling books, including Homecoming: Reclaiming and Championing Your Inner Child, Creating Love, and Healing the Shame That Binds You.
+His bestselling books and sold-out lectures and seminars changed the lives of millions of people around the globe.
+Over the years, John wrote several New York Times bestsellers, including Homecoming: Reclaiming and Championing Your Inner Child, Creating Love, and Healing the Shame That Binds You.

 John had a long and extensive association with The Meadows, teaching staff and patients, speaking at alumni retreats, and lecturing mental health professionals at our workshops and seminars.
 He passed away on May 8, 2016.
-He will always hold a special place in our hearts at The Meadows.
+He will always hold a special place in our hearts.
 In recognition of his many contributions to the fields of addiction and recovery, an on-campus lecture hall is named in his honor.

 Our Admissions team is here to help 24 hours a day and is experienced in assisting others with compassion, dignity, and respect — hallmark values of The Meadows for more than 40 years.
 The Meadows’ Admissions Specialists are here to help you on your way to a healthier and more productive lifestyle.
 When you call, they will lead you through a series of questions to determine if The Meadows is a good fit, and how soon your treatment can begin.
 If you are interested in The Meadows for yourself or a loved one, call or fill out an admissions form today!